Arctic Fox Photography in Hornstrandir

 The Arctic fox is totally protected in Hornstrandir Nature Reserve and the area has the highest density of Arctic foxes in the world.
 They are also pretty relaxed around humans and can easily be seen both in summer and winter.
 They are definitely more beautiful in the winter, with their thick fur, minding their own business of hunting and survival in the harsh climate of the North Atlantic.
 There are both white and blue morph in the valley, though the blue morph is more common.

-Borea is a pioneer in running services for wildlife photographers wanting to take photos of arctic foxes both in summer and winter with individual photographers and film crews from the BBC, Netflix and other TV outlets.
-Most of the trips are pre booked by professional photographers but occasionally we have weeks available to offer on an individual basis.
-On those trips we don't have a designated photography guide joining you but our guide, caretaker and cook will assist you in finding the best spots to photograph them and how to behave around these beautiful animals.
+Borea is a pioneer in running services for wildlife photographers wanting to take photos of arctic foxes both in summer and winter.
+Most of the trips are booked by professional photographers but occasionally we have weeks available to offer on an individual basis.

-The tour in a nutshell, includes boat rides out to Kviar Lodge and back, with accommodation in made up beds and delicious food the whole time.
+The tour in a nutshell, includes boat rides out to Kviar Lodge and back, with accommodation for five nights in made up beds and delicious food the whole time.
 During the day, you can wander around the valley and you don’t need to venture far to spot tracks and eventually see them up close to get the perfect shot.
 There are few dens in the valley and in the surrounding area of Kviar and we often spot them fighting and playing around in the snow and on the beach.
-But bear in mind that these are wild animals and some days are quiet and on other days there is a lot of action.

 Borea has built a hide that is perfect to use when it’s stormy and you need a shelter to take photos and store gear away from the elements.